 Whether your newer to-or advanced in your training efforts the pump is what you will begin to experience early on in your weight training, this sensation you experience is the blood engorged muscles swelling up; generally well beyond their normal size as a result of training effort...

 Even vein and vessel size will begin to grow and show, producing a network of pipe line activity that now begins to bulge from beneath the skin, producing the ultimate sensation in weight training... the Pump.

-This stimulating sense in males and in females can make you feel big, powerful and very energy driven.
+This stimulating sense in males and in females often makes you feel big, powerful and very energy driven.

 This is a great question, and deserves a good answer.
-Your muscle pump is generally produced in weight training from exercises performed strictly this anaerobic activity of aiming for approximately 8 to 10 repetitions, generally produces a good pump.
+Your muscle pump is produced from exercises performed repetitively, with resistance aimed at higher rep levels.

 Isolation exercises do give a good pump, but I’ve

 personally found shorter rests and compound-based-movements often produce

 the best ones.
 This of course will vary from each person’s lifting experience and skill